WK-Kz/AcerC720LinuxScripts/README.md

 # Introduction
-I made this for the purpose of having a backup for important linux files on my Acer C720.
+I made this for the purpose of having a backup for important linux files on my Acer C720 running Linux Mint 18.2.

 # Applications
 For each of the files here: